sst/sst/www/docs/configuring-sst.md

 - **`bootstrap`**
   - **`stackName`** The name to use for the SST bootstrap stack
   - **`tags`** Tags to use for the SST bootstrap stack
+  - **`useExistingBucket`** The name of an existing S3 bucket that should be used instead of creating a new one
 - **`cdk`**
   - **`cloudFormationExecutionRole`** IAM role assumed by the CloudFormation to deploy
   - **`customPermissionsBoundary`** The Name of the IAM permissions boundary policy to use for the CDK toolkit stack and SST bootstrap stack